High school anime shows are common. At least every season you can expect to see a new

 27. How To Raise A Boring Girlfriend

 One of the main characters: Megumi Kato is a literal cliché character, and the anime is self-aware to it.
-That’s what makes it appealing and gives it more flavor.
+That’s what makes it appealing and gives it more flavour.

 Not your typical harem.
-I enjoyed it more than I thought I would have.
+I enjoyed it more than I thought I would.

 28. Kokoro Connect

 Kokoro Connect is one of the most complex school series on this list.
 And in general.

 What’s more surprising is how it’s not even labelled as a psychological anime when it should be.